 Publish the book

-There are many options for indie authors to self-publish with.
-KDP, IngramSpark, iBooks, Kobo, and more.
+There are many options when learning how to self-publish a novel: Amazon KDP, IngramSpark, iBooks, Kobo, and more.
 Each has different levels of accessibility, different learning curves, and different requirements.
 There are also differentiation between your publishing and licensing rights between them, so research carefully before making your selection.

-Self-Publishing School also has step-by-step processes for publishing through each of the above in their Become a Bestseller program so you don’t have to waste the time learning on your own.
+Self-Publishing School also has step-by-step processes for publishing through each of the above in their Become a Bestseller program so you don’t have to waste the time learning how to self-publish a novel on your own.

 Build a platform